ff6347/gestalten-in-code/projects/spirals-chaos/index.md

 **Task**
 - Rework the algorithm or sketch a new one.
 Let them draw from at least 10 people.

-With the second attempt I have written down the sentences in key points and have tried that all quadrangles have the same size and are lined up side by side.
-I wanted to be able to compare the results even better and have limited the format to A5.
+With the help of the feedback of our fellow students the set of rules was changed in sting points and all quadrangles should be lined up commensurate and side by side.
+The results should become more comparable, so that the format was limited to A5.

 ### Set of rules